Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Conclusions

 \section{Conclusions}

-This paper showed that \textit{exact} TSA of optimization models with energy storage time-coupling constraints is possible, representing a key methodological advancement for the field.
+This paper showed that \textit{exact} temporal aggregation of optimization models with energy storage time-coupling constraints is possible, representing a key methodological advancement for the field.
 We presented a conceptual argument showing that the time horizon of a full-scale model can be disaggregated into independent, parallelizable submodels, with further aggregation applied within these submodels.
-Numerical experiments validated the theoretical results: under perfect information, ACSs and dual variables obtained from the full-scale model solution enable disaggregation and aggregation while exactly preserving the objective function value and decision variables, resulting in a theoretical 369-fold reduction in computational burden in our case study.
-To bridge our theoretical analysis and practical application, a ML classifier was developed to identify periods suitable for disaggregation, yielding high-quality approximations with an average 19-fold computational speed-up.
-Additional computational gains were achieved through hierarchical clustering within submodels, with relative errors in model outcomes converging at a modest number of clusters.
-Future research will focus on developing ML approaches informed by ACSs and dual information to enhance aggregation within submodels and on extending the framework to models with long-duration energy storage.
+Numerical experiments validated the theoretical results: under perfect information, ACSs and dual variables obtained from the full-scale model solution enable disaggregation and aggregation while exactly preserving the objective function value and decision variables, resulting in a theoretical 415-fold average reduction in computational burden in our case study.
+To bridge our theoretical analysis and practical application, an ML framework combining disaggregation and aggregation was developed, achieving average speed-ups of up to 486-fold for the considered co-scheduling problem instances.
+A comparison with an a priori aggregation-only baseline shows that our ACS-informed ML framework yields aggregated models that more accurately capture the optimal OFV of their full-scale counterparts, while maintaining a favorable trade-off between solution accuracy and complexity.

+While these results are promising, they open several directions for future research.
+For example, extending the proposed ML framework to estimate the observed ACSs and duals at each period represents a promising direction for further improving the accuracy of ML-based aggregation.
+Moreover, extending the proposed solution framework to incorporate network constraints, ramping constraints, multiple ESSs, and long-duration ESSs constitutes another direction.
+In this regard, ACS-informed aggregation has already been successfully utilized for optimal power flow models~\cite{Stoeckl2025}, highlighting its applicability to a broader class of power system optimization problems than those considered here.